Find out how much your payments are for the current and next academic year if you are a research student funded by STFC.

 - all additional expenses, such as the cost of travel and accommodation incurred as a direct result of attendance at the premises of the non-academic partner

 - an annual contribution to the student: minimum £2,760 (not applicable for SMEs)

 For Industrial CASE-Plus the non-academic partner will pay 50% of the student’s salary in the additional year; STFC will contribute the remaining 50%, up to a maximum of £14,250.

 Withdrawal of the company

-In the event of a non-academic partner withdrawing from the Industrial CASE arrangement, STFC will continue to pay the Industrial CASE addition of £615 pa to the student.
+In the event of a non-academic partner withdrawing from the Industrial CASE arrangement, STFC will continue to pay the Industrial CASE addition of £615 each year to the student.

 Disabled students’ allowance (DSA)

-Disabled students who because of disability incur additional expenditure in connection with undertaking a PhD training programme, may be eligible for Disabled Students’ Allowance (DSA).
-Disabled students who have been recruited to fill STFC funded PhDs should contact the disability adviser or named contact on disability matters at their research organisation for guidance and advice.
+Disabled students who because of disability incur additional expenditure in connection with undertaking a PhD training programme, may be eligible for DSA.
+Disabled students who have been recruited to fill STFC-funded PhDs should contact the disability adviser or named contact on disability matters at their research organisation for guidance and advice.
 Additional support may include funds for specialist equipment, non-medical assistance and general disabled students’ allowances.